CityofBeverlyHills/opendata/_datasets/cip.md

 maintainer: Budget & Finance
 updateddate: September 2019
 ---
 Capital Improvement Projects for the City of Beverly Hills.
-For the full budget, go to the <a href="http://www.beverlyhills.org/citygovernment/departmentsanddivisions/finance/budgetprocess/" target="_blank">Budget Process</a>.
+For the full budget, go to the <a href="http://www.beverlyhills.org/departments/finance/financialdocuments/" target="_blank">Financial Documents</a> page.
 Please use the map application for an interactive view. <small style="font-size:0;">cip</small>